mrjo118/FractalAssignment/README.md

 Fractal Draw
 =================
-A simple fractal drawing program with colour cycling
+A simple fractal drawing program for windows with save and export functions and colour cycling

 Created by Joshua Chan